Pearson-Higher-Ed/elements/docs/elements/tables.md

 ## Sortable columns

 Tables with sortable columns will have controls for sorting in the table headers, represented by the sorting icons.
+These tables also require JavaScript to do anything.
+No JavaScript is present on this page for demonstration.

 {{#demo}}
 <h3 class="pe-table-caption">Sort Supervillains From Best To Worst</h3>